basraven/la1r/documentation/src/content/docs/technical-architecture/infrastructure-architecture/deployment-architecture/_index.md

 ### Ansible Tags
 The following tags are used in Ansible:
 * helper                - Helper scripts for the run itself, e.g. to determine OS
-* initial               - Script needed for a first ever run of the OS
 * hostname              - Set hostname of server
 * reboot                - Reboots the machine
 * returnvalue           - Set return value of the playbook